Antenna testing and wireless certification

 Pre-compliance testing is the best way to ensure a device passes all relevant certifications first time.
 Even for devices using Bluetooth or WLAN, testing can be worthwhile to diagnose potential performance issues before they manifest themselves.
 It is vital this is conducted as early into a project as possible.
 By identifying issues early on, it avoids the need to delay and/or redesign elements of the product to enable effective performance.

-Total Radiated Power (TRP)
+Total radiated power (TRP)

 TRP measures the overall power efficiency of the antenna.

-Radiated Spurious Emissions (RSE)
+Radiated spurious emissions (RSE)

 RF energy radiated at erroneous frequencies is a waste of energy.

-Specific Absorption Rate (SAR)
+Specific absorption rate (SAR)

 SAR tests the absorption of material nearby an antenna, including casing materials, and human skin if a handheld device.

-Pre-certification testing
+Over-the-air testing

 RF DESIGN REVIEW